Coding1610/React/README.md

 # About This Repository
 This repository is designed to be a valuable resource for both beginners and experienced developers looking to deepen their understanding of React.
 It contains:
 <br>
-<h3> Detailed Notes : </h3> Covering key concepts, features, and best practices in React.
+<span> Detailed Notes : </sapn> Covering key concepts, features, and best practices in React.
 You can find in README.md File in every folder.
 <br>
-<h3> Code Examples : </h3> Practical examples to demonstrate how to apply the concepts in real-world scenarios.
+<span> Code Examples : </span> Practical examples to demonstrate how to apply the concepts in real-world scenarios.
 <br>